 - Final testing occurs in the end when the project is completed in a waterfall.
 In agile, continuous testing happens at every stage.

 - In the waterfall level of flexibility, is minimum in the agile level of flexibility is high.

 - Waterfall iterative model is good for projects with clearly defined requirements and without expected changes.
-Agile allows changing and evolving requirements.
+On the other hand, agile allows changing and evolving requirements.

 Features of Agile Model

-The agile manifesto has primarily three most important features.
+The agile manifesto has primarily three most essential features.
 The three principles are:

 - An Iterative Approach to Development: This means that working software is quickly delivered to clients, and the feedback that is received from clients is used in the next batches of the software.
 This allows teams to incorporate changes and fix bugs even late in the production stage.